 ABS filament is a strong and versatile material for 3D printing.
-It’s not as easy to use as PLA for beginners but is the perfect choice when you are creating something that needs to be durable.
+This the perfect material when you are creating a 3D project that needs to be durable.

 Are you looking for a durable and flexible material for your next 3D printing project?
-If you do, ABS filament could be the best choice.
-It’s not very easy to use but manageable.
+Having a difficult time what material to get?

 You can explore different projects using this material because of the wide variety.
 It is high-quality, is available in different color and is strong and durable.

 However, beginners may struggle when using ABS filaments for the first time.
 If you have been using PLA filaments in your previous projects, you still need to make adjustments as there’s a huge difference between the two.